zsparal/api-documentation/source/components/overview.rst

 #.
 Add a ``submit`` event listener to your form to retrieve the ``cardToken`` when your customer has completed the
    checkout form.
 #.
 Send the ``cardToken`` to your back end, by adding it to your form.
 #.
-From your back end, create a credit card Payment or Order with the ``cardToken`` using the
+From your back end, create a credit card payment or order with the ``cardToken`` using the
    :doc:`Create payment endpoint </reference/v2/payments-api/create-payment>` or
    :doc:`Create order endpoint </reference/v2/orders-api/create-order>` respectively.
 #.
 If required, redirect the shopper to the URL returned by our API for 3-D Secure authentication.